 HOW THIS MEDICATION IS USED

 Benazepril is used in the treatment of high blood pressure, in the treatment of congestive heart failure, and in the treatment of renal (kidney) protein-loss (such as glomerulonephritis).
-Benazepril is removed from the body via both the liver and the kidneys and, in patients with poor kidney function, is frequently chosen over enalapril, another ACEI that is removed via the kidneys only.
-(The idea is that the liver will take over some of the burden with benazepril but not with enalapril).
+Benazepril is removed from the body via both the liver and the kidneys and, in patients with poor kidney function, it is frequently chosen over enalapril, another ACEI that is removed via the kidneys only.
+In other words, using benazapril instead allows the liver to take over some of the work from the kidney when it comes to removing the drug.

 In heart failure patients, when benazepril is commonly given in conjunction with a diuretic